TwinBlackbirds/go-script-updater/readme.md

 # AIO Script Updater Made in Go

+## NOTE: THIS SCRIPT IS ONE I WROTE TWO YEARS AGO (2023), IT HAS ONLY RECENTLY BEEN MADE PUBLIC.
+I DID NOT MAKE THIS RECENTLY.

 ## This script basically establishes an SSH connection with the provided details and either uploads a file and replaces it remotely or downloads one and replaces it locally.

 <br>